mariehposa/mariehposa/README.md

 Aside from software engineering, I have a keen interest in adventurous travel✈️ and exploring new recipes🧑‍🍳.

 📫 **Let's Connect**:
-Feel free to reach out to me through [Email](mailto:mariamadedeji.work@gmail.com) or [LinkedIn](https://linkedin.com/in/adedeji-mariam).
+Feel free to reach out to me through [Email](mailto:mariamadedeji.work@gmail.com).
 I'm open to new opportunities, collaboration, or simply having a conversation about technology and software development.

 🌐 **Learn More**:
 To explore my work and projects in detail, please visit my [blog](https://dev.to/mariehposa) and check out my GitHub repositories below.
 I'm constantly working on exciting projects, so make sure to follow me for updates!